-I’ve got to be honest: The List doesn’t feature as many Australian authors as I’d like.
-If you have a favourite, please do let me know so I can put it on The Next List!
-In the meantime, I’ve picked up The Dressmaker by Rosalie Ham.
+I’ve got to be honest: my Keeping Up With The Penguins reading list doesn’t feature as many Australian authors as I’d like.
+If you have a favourite, please do let me know so I can review it in future!!
+In the meantime, I’ve picked up one of the ones that made it past the keeper: The Dressmaker by Rosalie Ham.

 Believe it or not, The Dressmaker is actually Ham’s debut novel – and yet it’s sold over 100,000 copies since publication in 2000, and it was adapted into a major motion picture (starring Kate Winslet!) in 2015.
 What’s more, Ham has said that she wrote The Dressmaker by “accident”: it’s the product of participating in an RMIT creative writing course that she had never actually intended to join.
 She just showed up and started spitting fire, inspired by her mother’s life as a dressmaker in a small country town.
 Lifelong unpublished struggling writers everywhere are eating their hearts out…